ecmwf/polytope/docs/Service/Features/trajectory.md

 This request will return a trajectory with forecast date of `20240930T000000` for the three requested parameters for the points:

-* `lat: -1, long: -1, pressure level: 1000, step: 0`
+* `lat: -1, lon: -1, pressure level: 1000, step: 0`
-* `lat: 0, long: 0, pressure level: 1000, step: 12`
+* `lat: 0, lon: 0, pressure level: 1000, step: 12`
-* `lat: 1, long: 1, pressure level: 250, step: 24`
+* `lat: 1, lon: 1, pressure level: 250, step: 24`

 The `trajectory` `feature` also contains another field called `padding` with a default of 1.
 This is the radius of the circle swept around the trajectory where points within this radius are returned to the user.

-`"polytope"` refers to the underlying service being used to return the data. `"emcwf-mars"` is the dataset we are looking to retrieve from.
+`"polytope"` refers to the underlying service being used to return the data. `"ecmwf-mars"` is the dataset we are looking to retrieve from.
 Setting `stream=False` returns all the requested data to us once it is available. `address` points to the endpoint for the polytope server.

 ## Required Fields